 Call our government contract fraud attorneys for immediate help

-If you are a government contractor seeking legal advice or representation to defend against procurement fraud allegations and government contract fraud, call our government investigation lawyers at 1-866-601-5518 or contact us online.
+If you are a government contractor seeking legal advice or representation in a construction contract investigation or service contract investigation, to defend against procurement fraud allegations and government contract fraud false claims, call our government investigation lawyers at 1-866-601-5518 or contact us online.